-The Attorney Services Division of the Supreme Court is comprised of the Office of Attorney Services and the Office of Bar Admissions.
+Attorney ServicesThe Attorney Services Division of the Supreme Court is comprised of the Office of Attorney Services and the Office of Bar Admissions.
 These two offices are charged with supporting the Court in the exercise of its constitutional responsibility to regulate the practice of law in Ohio.
 The Office of Attorney Services has many responsibilities, including registering attorneys each biennium, verifying attorneys' statuses and issuing certificates of good standing, administering the Lawyer To Lawyer Mentoring Program, and maintaining attorney and judge attorney registration and continuing legal education records.

-A total of \$1,156,644 was expended for the Attorney Services Division (excluding Office of Bar Admissions which is funded separately) in Fiscal Year 2018.
-These moneys, which represent 12.01% of total fund expenditures, supported the Office of Attorney Services (\$1,018,443), the Commission on Certification of Attorneys as Specialists (\$1,527), the Commission on Professionalism (\$104,704), and the Board on the Unauthorized Practice of Law (\$6,468).
-Further, \$25,502 was expended on reimbursement of expenses related to investigation and prosecution of unauthorized practice of law matters.
-Commencing in FY 2018, compensation for four positions in the Office of Attorney Services were moved from the General Revenue Fund to the Attorney Services Fund.
-This transfer represents the majority of the increase in sums expended from Fiscal Year 2017 supporting the Office of Attorney Services and the Commission on Professionalism.
+A total of \$1,238,994 was expended for the Attorney Services Division (excluding the Office of Bar Admissions, which is funded separately) in fiscal year 2019.
+These moneys, which represent nearly 13 percent of total fund expenditures, supported the Office of Attorney Services (\$1,054,929), the Commission on Certification of Attorneys as Specialists (\$3,222), the Commission on Professionalism (\$141,218), and the Board on the Unauthorized Practice of Law (\$7,140).

+Further, \$32,485 was expended on reimbursement of expenses related to investigation and prosecution of unauthorized-practice-of-law matters.